Fin One Pty Ltd

 How you may access your personal information held by us

-You may request access to your personal information held by us by identifying yourself in person, by facsimile or by scanned attachments to an email and sending your request for access to us at:
+You may request access to your personal information held by us by identifying yourself by telephone, by post or by attaching scanned documents to an email and sending your request for access to us at:

 Email: [email protected]